LeiFaWing/ProblemSets/Simple-Drawing-Answers.md

 ## Drawing Answers

 1.)
-A circle moves across the screen from left to right
+A circle moves across the middle of the screen from left to right

 2.)